On Infinite Prefix Normal Words: Prefix normal words and lexicographic order

+\begin{proof} The inclusion follows from Lemma~\ref{lemma:pnlex}.
+An example of a word which is an infinite prenecklace but not prefix normal is $11100(110)^{\omega}$. \end{proof}

-Another interesting relationship is that between lexicographic order and the prefix normal forms of an infinite word.
-In~\cite{Pirillo05}, two words were associated to an infinite binary word $w$, called $\max(w)$ resp.\ $\min(w)$, defined as the word whose prefix of length $n$ is the lexicographically greatest (resp.\ smallest) $n$-length factor of $w$.
-It is easy to see that these words always exists.
-It was shown in~\cite{Pirillo05}: \footnote{Note the different terminology in~\cite{Pirillo05}, e.g.\ characteristic word $\to$ proper standard Sturmian, see the Appendix for a detailed comparison.}
+There is another interesting relationship between lexicographic order and the prefix normal forms of an infinite word.
+In~\cite{Pirillo05}, two words were associated to an infinite binary word $w$, called $\max(w)$ (resp.\ $\min(w)$), defined as the word whose prefix of length $n$ is the lexicographically greatest (resp.\ smallest) $n$-length factor of $w$.
+It is easy to see that these words always exist.
+The following was shown in~\cite{Pirillo05}: \footnote{The terminology in~\cite{Pirillo05} differs from ours (we are following~\cite{Lothaire3}).
+In order to help the reader, here we highlight the differences: $(i)$ a periodic Sturmian in~\cite{Pirillo05} is a rational mechanical word, $(ii)$ a proper Sturmian word in~\cite{Pirillo05} is an irrational mechanical word (i.e., a Sturmian word), and $(iii)$ a standard Sturmian word in~\cite{Pirillo05} is a mechanical word with intercept $\tau = \alpha$ (the slope), thus a proper standard Sturmian word is a characteristic Sturmian word $c_\alpha$.
+Note that all mechanical words in~\cite{Pirillo05} are defined for $n \geq 1$, since the definition of mechanical word is: the lower mechanical word is defined as $ s_{\alpha,\tau} (n) = \lfloor \alpha(n+1) + \tau\rfloor - \lfloor \alpha n + \tau\rfloor $ for $n \geq 1$, and analogously for the upper mechanical word.
+Therefore, an intercept $\tau=0$ in~\cite{Pirillo05} is equivalent to an intercept of $\tau=\alpha$ (the slope) in~\cite{Lothaire3}.}

 \begin{theorem}[ \cite{Pirillo05}] Let $w$ be an infinite binary word.
 Then \begin{enumerate} \item $w$ is (rational or irrational) mechanical with its intercept equal to its slope if and only if $0w \leq_{\rm lex} \min(w) \leq_{\rm lex} \max(w) \leq_{\rm lex} 1w$, and \item $w$ is characteristic Sturmian if and only if $\min(w) = 0w$ and $\max(w) = 1w$. \end{enumerate}